 For the New_Covid_Cases column, the missing values were imputed with zeros.
 This choice is justified given the nature of the data: on days where no new cases are reported or data isn't available, it's reasonable to consider the new cases as zero.

 However, the Sentiment_Score column presents a more intricate scenario.
-A deeper dive revealed that specific tickers likePepsiCo and Activision Blizzard lacked sentiment scores altogether.
+A deeper dive revealed two companies (PepsiCo and Activision Blizzard) lacked sentiment scores across the sample period.
 It's plausible that these companies might not have had significant news coverage or that the data source did not track their sentiment for the given period.
-Given the complete absence of sentiment data for these tickers, they were excluded from the dataset to avoid biasing the models with potentially misleading zeros.
+Given the complete absence of sentiment data for these tickers, these two companies were excluded from the dataset to avoid biasing the models with potentially misleading zeros.
 For the remaining entries, missing values in the Sentiment_Score column were filled with zeros, operating under the assumption that a missing value might imply neutral sentiment or lack of significant news on that particular day.

 4.2 Visualization of Missing Data

-An insightful visualization was generated to highlight the top 20 tickers with the highest count of missing Sentiment_Score values.
+A visualization was generated to highlight the top 20 tickers with the highest count of missing Sentiment_Score values.
 This visualization can aid in understanding whether the missingness is random or if it correlates with specific tickers.
 Both PepsiCo and Activision Blizzard exhibited a complete absence of sentiment scores throughout the sample period.
 This conspicuous absence suggests that the missing values for these firms are not random.
 One potential explanation is that these companies might not have garnered substantial news coverage during this period, or the data source might have excluded their sentiment for the duration under study.

 In contrast, firms including Atlassian Corp(TEAM), CoStar Group Inc(CSGP), and others demonstrated occasional occurrences of missing sentiment scores.
 This observation implies that while these companies had sentiment data on specific days, there were instances where sentiment information was absent, potentially due to a lack of significant news coverage or other external factors.
 Such intermittent missing values could be indicative of the fact that certain companies, despite being prominent in the NASDAQ-100, might not always be the focal point of news cycles.
 This could be attributed to various reasons, ranging from the sector they operate in, the magnitude of their financial operations on specific days, or the overshadowing presence of other major financial or global events that divert media attention.